Category:

 Early Life and Education

-Alan Ritchson was born on November 28, 1982 in Grand Forks, North Dakota as the second of three boys of high school teacher Vickie and retired US Air Force Chief master sergeant David.
-As a kid, Ritchson moved with his family to Rantoul, Illinois before settling in Niceville, Florida.
+Alan Ritchson was born on November 28, 1982, in Grand Forks, North Dakota.
+He is the second of three boys of high school teacher Vickie and retired US Air Force Chief Master Sergeant David.
+As a kid, Ritchson moved with his family to Rantoul, Illinois, before settling in Niceville, Florida.
 There, he went to Niceville High School, from which he graduated in 2001.
-Ritchson went on to obtain his associate of arts degree from Okaloosa Walton Community College, now called Northwest Florida State College.
+Alan went on to obtain his Associate of Arts degree from Okaloosa Walton Community College, now called Northwest Florida State College.

 Career Beginnings